 Kennedy Hall, Contributing Editor

-Kennedy Hall is the author Terror of Demons: Reclaiming Traditional Catholic Masculinity (forthcoming from TAN) and Family Be Damned, a novel published by Our Lady of Victory Press.
-He is a writer Catholic Family News, LifeSiteNews and is the host of the Conservative talk-radio show, The Kennedy Profession on the Crusade Channel.
+Kennedy Hall is the author Terror of Demons: Reclaiming Traditional Catholic Masculinity and Lockdown with the Devil, a novel published by Our Lady of Victory Press.
+He is a writer at Catholic Family News, LifeSiteNews and is the host of the Conservative talk-radio show, The Kennedy Report.
 He is married with four children and lives in Ontario, Canada.
-You can find his work at kennedyhall.ca.

 Timothy Flanders is the editor of OnePeterFive.
 He is the author of City of God versus City of Man: The Battles of the Church from Antiquity to the Present and Introduction to the Holy Bible for Traditional Catholics.
 His writings have appeared at OnePeterFive and Crisis, as well as in Catholic Family News.
 In 2019 he founded The Meaning of Catholic, a lay apostolate dedicated to uniting Catholics against the enemies of Holy Church.
 He holds a degree in classical languages from Grand Valley State University and has done graduate work with the Catholic University of Ukraine.
 He lives in Michigan with his wife and five children.